-- Arrive at school and lessons punctually. - Have the correct equipment with you for all lessons. - Remain focused and pay attention in lessons - Sit in your allocated place in each lesson, as set out by your teacher in the seating plan. - Follow instructions the first time they are shared with you. - Raise your hand if you wish to contribute a question, answer or comment - Act promptly on instructions from adults in the school to modify behaviours. - Observe all one-way systems in operation. - Move calmly and purposefully around the school.
+- Arrive at school/lessons punctually. - Have the correct equipment with you for all lessons. - Remain focused and pay attention in lessons - Sit in your allocated place in each lesson, as set out by your teacher in the seating plan. - Follow instructions when first shared with you. - Raise your hand if you wish to contribute a question, answer or comment - Act on instructions from adults in the school to modify behaviours. - Observe all one-way systems in operation. - Move quietly and purposefully around the school.